 AILET PG 2025: The paper was manageable with a predictable structure and direct questions across most sections.

-AILET PG 2024: The paper was also manageable, with most questions being direct and sourced from bare acts, similar to AILET PG 2025.
+AILET PG 2024: The paper was also manageable, with most questions being direct and sourced from bare acts.

 Key Difference: Both exams were not lengthy, but AILET PG 2024 had more emphasis on straightforward questions from bare acts.